the-james-burton/testing-workshop/README.md

 ## Your Mission

-Write a very simple test that just executes the method by calling the main method with no arguments.
+Create a new branch for your changes.
+In it, implement very simple test in `ProcessFileTest.java` that just executes the method by calling the main method with no arguments.
 Observe that the test runs when built on the command line with `mvn test` and that a coverage report is generated.